-This orzo salad with watermelon, feta and chicken is refreshing and filling at the same time.
-Healthy and enjoyable, your whole family will love it.
+This orzo salad with watermelon, feta and marinated chicken is refreshing and delicious.
+Your whole family will love it.

 Warning: I’m squeezing in as many summer recipes as humanly possible before fall is in the air

 And I do love fall!
 I’m just not a blogger that is so great at doing Christmas recipes in July and summer recipes in January.
 I like to eat fruits and vegetables that are in season and taste good, so that usually means that summer recipes always run a bit into fall and fall recipes into winter…and winter into spring.

 But hey…there’s always next year.
 Pin this recipe, bookmark it, print it…whatever you prefer.
 Make orzo salad with watermelon, chicken and feta when the mood strikes!

 This orzo salad pairs watermelon and feta.
 I love that combination, sweet and salty.
 Add grilled chicken which has been marinated in watermelon juice, lime and honey, and you’ll come up with a salad that the whole family loves.

 This orzo salad with watermelon is lightly dressed with olive oil and balsamic vinegar.
 You can use either regular balsamic or white balsamic vinegar.

 Initially, my husband was skeptical of the watermelon in this salad (said he’d prefer it on the side), but the second time he ate it, he said, “You were right, the watermelon is really good in here.”
 Converting the skeptics…it’s what I do.